 The carrying amount of the Company's financial instruments, which include cash and cash equivalents, marketable securities, restricted cash, accounts payable and accrued expenses approximate their fair values, given their short-term nature.
-Certain of the Company's common stock warrants are carried at fair value, as disclosed in Note 5.

 Recently Adopted Accounting Standards

 In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which removed certain exceptions to the general principles of the accounting for income taxes and also improves consistent application of and simplification of other areas when accounting for income taxes.
 The effective date for this standard was January 1, 2021.
 The Company adopted this standard on January 1, 2021.
 There was no impact to the Company's financial statements or related disclosures upon the adoption.